tommccoy1/embers-of-autoregression/README.md

 wget https://s3.amazonaws.com/research.metamind.io/wikitext/wikitext-103-v1.zip
 unzip wikitext-103-v1.zip

-# Find all words that are 2 tokens long in uppercase (whether or not there
+# Find all words that appear in the CMU Pronouncing Dictionary that are 2 tokens long
-# is a space before them), and similarly for lowercase; this produces one
+# in uppercase (whether or not there is a space before them), and similarly for
-# file for uppercase and one for lowercase, both sorted by frequency in Wikitext
+# lowercase; this produces one file for uppercase and one for lowercase,
+# both sorted by the probability assigned to them by GPT-2.
+This code assumes you have
+# already downloaded the CMU pronouncing dictionary, as described above under Pig Latin.
 cd example_generation_scripts
-python acronym_tokens_double.py
-probability_cmu.py
+python probability_cmu.py

 # We then manually removed any words in the lists that included profanity
 ```

 - Then, generate acronyms using `example_generation_scripts/acronym.py`.
-This controls for split points: that is, for a given line index, all 25 acronym files will have at that index an output word that has the same split point as all other files do, and each input word will have the same split point as the input words at the same position in all other files.
+This controls for split points: that is, for a given line index, all generated acronym files will have at that index an output word that has the same split point as all other files do, and each input word will have the same split point as the input words at the same position in all other files.
 The split point is the index where the first subword token ends.
 - To check that the inputs and outputs match, and that the break points are correctly controlled for, we ran `python acronym_check.py` in `example_generation_scripts/- A note about the filenames: "1" means highest probability, "5" means lowest.
 Each file has a 2-digit tag indicating first the output probability then the input probability.
 E.g., `acronym1_51` means very low-probability outputs and very high-probability inputs.

 ## Stimulus generation